axondeepseg/axondeepseg/docs/source/documentation.rst

 Three models are available and shipped together with the installation package, so you don't need to install them separately.
 The three models are described below:

 * A SEM model, that works at a resolution of 0.1 micrometer per pixel.
+For more information, please visit the `SEM model repository <https://github.com/axondeepseg/default-SEM-model>`_.
 * A TEM model, that works at a resolution of 0.01 micrometer per pixel.
+For more information, please visit the `TEM model repository <https://github.com/axondeepseg/default-TEM-model>`_.
 * A BF (bright-field) model, that works at a resolution of 0.1 micrometer per pixel.
+For more information, please visit the `BF model repository <https://github.com/axondeepseg/default-BF-model>`_.

 Using AxonDeepSeg
 =================